alanvardy/tod/README.md

           Print version information
 ```

-- Add your most commonly used projects, the project ID is the last serials of numbers in the URL.
+- Add your most commonly used projects, the project ID is the last series of numbers in the URL.
 If the project name includes spaces, wrap the project name with quotes.
 - You can use natural language processing such as dates priority etc when sending to inbox, but not to the projects due to current limitations.
 - Items are ranked by points and the first is returned:
   - Item is overdue: 150
-  - Date is today with no time: 100
+  - The date is today with no time: 100
-  - Date is today with time in next or last 15 min: 200
+  - The date is today with time in next or last 15 min: 200
   - No date: 80
   - Not recurring: 50
   - Item has no priority: 2